carlos-molero/carlos-molero.github.io/_posts/2022-11-26-backing-up-data-with-bash-and-cron.md

 ## The Gist

-The script I use can be found in one of my repositories on GitHub, along with other utilities: [bash-utils](https://github.com/carlos-molero/bash-utils/blob/master/backup.sh).

 As you can see, if you have worked with `UNIX` systems in the past, there is nothing too crazy about this script.
 But let's explain it below anyway.

 ```bash